ArthurArthurArthur0817/LLM/README.md

 # Hammett Plot Data Analysis and Visualization Tool
-This project leverages a model to analyze chemistry-related papers and generate answers to specified questions based on the paper's content.

 ## Project Overview
 The main goal of this project is to facilitate the analysis of chemistry-related literature.
 Users can provide specified papers, questions and data, the program will generate answers by comprehensively reading and analyzing the paper.